Sameerwalikar/frontend-learning-projects/README.md

 git clone <repository-url>
 ```

+Then navigate to the desired project folder and open `index.html`.

+---

+## Learning Outcomes

+Through these projects, I gained hands-on experience with:

+* DOM manipulation
+* Event handling
+* Game development logic
+* Random number generation
+* JavaScript functions and control flow
+* CSS animations and styling
+* jQuery fundamentals

+---

 ## Notes

-These projects were created during my frontend learning journey and are being preserved as reference implementations and learning resources for beginners.
+These projects were created during my frontend development learning journey and are being preserved as reference implementations and learning resources for beginners.

-More projects will be added to this repository over time.
+More projects will be added to this repository as I continue building and learning.